baezortega/mutree/README.md

 Muttree also accepts some __optional__ input:

-* __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to speed up the tree construction.
+* __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to substantially speed up the tree construction and the ancestral sequence reconstruction.
 This value can be any positive integer, and cannot be higher than the available number of processors.
 The default value is 1.

 * __Custom RAxML options for tree construction (`-r` option).__ This allows personalizing the RAxML routine, which uses rapid bootstrapping followed by maximum likelihood search by default (see pipeline description below).
 Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.